 Autoimmune hepatitis is treated with the corticosteroid prednisone and also sometimes immunosuppressants, such as azathioprine (Imuran).

 Bile Duct Disorders

 Ursodeoxycholic acid (Actigall, generic), also known as ursodiol or UDCA, is used for treating primary biliary cholangitis, but it does not slow the progression of cirrhosis.
-The newest FDA approved drug for treating primary biliary cholangitis is obeticholic acid (Ocaliva).
+The newest FDA approved drug for treating primary biliary cholangitis is obeticholic acid (Ocaliva); however, this drug should not be used in advanced cirrhosis.
 Itching is usually controlled with drugs such as cholestyramine (Questran, generic) and colestipol (Colestid).
 Antibiotics for infections in the bile ducts and drugs that affect the immune system (prednisone, azathioprine, cyclosporine, and methotrexate) may also be used.
 Surgery may be needed to open up the bile ducts.
 Liver transplantation may be used to treat end stage PBC and has been quite successful.

 Nonalcoholic Fatty Liver Disease (NAFLD) and Nonalcoholic Steatohepatitis (NASH)

 Weight reduction through diet and exercise, and diabetes and cholesterol management are the primary approaches to treating these diseases.

 Hemochromatosis is treated with phlebotomy, a procedure that involves removing about a pint of blood once or twice a week until iron levels are normal.

 Treatment of Ascites

 First-line treatment of people with ascites (fluid accumulation in the abdomen) involves:

 - Dietary salt restriction (generally less than 1,500 mg/day of sodium).